- Dandelion Meaning

 In 1672, while reporting back on his botanical survey of the New England, John Josselyn wrote that the dandelions were well established.

-The Spanish on the other hand brought dandelion plants and seeds to their settlements in California but also in Mexico.
+The Spanish on the other hand brought dandelion plants and seeds to their settlements in California and also in Mexico.

 The French were also importing the dandelion plant into Canada.